Dmitry Nagiyev: Social position

 Dmitry Nagiyev - Chairman of the Board of the Dmitry Nagiyev Charitable Foundation "Anna".

 In 1996, he headed the youth department of the election headquarters of the candidate for governor of St. Petersburg, Anatoly Sobchak, travelling around the city with him and the first deputy chairman of the government of St. Petersburg, Vladimir Putin, distributing buckwheat, stew and other products to the people.

 According to Nagiyev, in Russia the ruling terms should be limited: "There is a written term, how many times you can go to power.
 So I don’t think that you need to go into power as much as you want".

 Nagiyev condemns contemporaries who use the slogans "To Berlin" and "We can repeat" in their speech, offering to drag Russia into a war similar to the Great Patriotic War.

+In April 2023, it was reported that Nagiyev emigrated to Turkey due to his disapproval of the Russian invasion of Ukraine.